Vilayat-Ali/ts-express-api-boilerplate/Readme.md

-# Express-MongoDB-Typescript Boilerplate Template
+# Express-PostgreSQL-Typescript Boilerplate Template

 A solid Express backend boilerplate project, ready to be converted into any project within minutes!
 Written with love in Typescript

 ## Tech Stack
 - Typescript
 - Express
-- MongoDB (mongoose.js)
+- PostgreSQL (TypeORM)

 ## Principles
 - Object Oriented Programming